WHAT IS TERM LIFE INSURANCE?

 ⭐ What is Terminal Illness in Term Insurance?

-**Our Life insurance policies COVID-19 claims, subject to applicable terms and conditions of policy contract and extant regulatory framework.
+**Our Life insurance policies cover COVID-19 claims under life insurance claims, subject to applicable terms and conditions of policy contract and extant regulatory framework.
+COVID-19 is not included in Critical Illness benefit covered under ICICI PRU iProtect Smart.

 ~~(Source: Company BuyOnline data - Dec 2015 till Mar 2020)

-~Claim statistics are for Financial Year 2019-20 and is computed on individual basis claims settled over total individual claims for the financial year.
-For details, refer to Public Disclosures in our website.
+~Claim statistics are for FY2022 and is computed basis of individual claims settled over total individual claims for the financial year.
+For details, refer to Public Disclosures on our Website.

-^Critical Illness Benefit is optional and available under Life and Health and All in One option.
-This benefit is payable, on the first occurrence of any of the 34 illnesses covered.
-The CI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
+^Accelerated Critical Illness Benefit (ACI Benefit) is optional and available under Life & Health and All in One options.
+This benefit is payable, on first occurrence of any of the 34 illnesses covered.
+Medical documents confirming diagnosis of critical illness needs to be submitted.
+The benefit is payable only on the fulfillment of the definition of the diagnosed critical illness.
+The ACI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the ACI Benefit paid.
 The future premiums payable under the policy will reduce proportionately.
-If CI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the CI Benefit.
-To know more in detail about CI Benefit, terms & conditions governing it, kindly refer to the sales brochure.
-Critical Illness benefit is available till the age of 75.
+If ACI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the ACI Benefit.
+To know more in detail about ACI Benefit, terms & conditions governing it, kindly refer to sales brochure.
+ACI Benefit term would be equal to policy term or 30 years or (75-Age at entry), whichever is lower.

 ++Nothing herein contained shall operate to destroy or impede the right of any creditor to be paid out of the proceeds of any policy of assurance, which may have been effected with intent to defraud creditors; unless taken otherwise with the intent to defraud creditors.
 In case of any third party claim in the Courts of India with regards the insurance proceeds, the amount shall be subject to the judiciary directions.
 Please seek professional legal advice for the applicability of this provision.

-`Based on the number of policies sold online between January 2016 - February 2017.
+` Based on the number of policies sold on the website between January 2018 - March 2021.